Carnival currently operates 29 cruise ships with even more newbuilds scheduled to join the fleet between 2027 and 2033.

 Take the largest and smallest Carnival ships, for example.
-The massive Carnival Jubilee dwarfs the Carnival Elation, coming in at two and a half times its size.
+The massive Carnival Jubilee dwarfs the Carnival Elation, coming in at just over two and a half times its size.
 But at a glance, the difference might not be as obvious as you’d expect.

 That’s because cruise ship size is measured in gross tonnage, which reflects internal volume rather than just length.
 Two ships might be similar in length, but factors like width and the number of decks make a huge impact on their overall size.

-For reference, Carnival’s ships range from 855 to 1,130 feet long, with 10 to 17 guest decks.
+For reference, Carnival’s ships range from 855 to 1,130 feet long, with 11 to 17 guest decks.
 A ship with fewer decks and a slimmer build will naturally feel much smaller than one that’s bulkier and stacked high.

 So, how do the rest of Carnival’s ships compare?
 And does bigger always mean better?
 Let’s take a look to find out.